Our hydroponic system is a new and exciting way to grow orchids.

 The term "LECA" means Lightweight Expanded Clay Aggregate.
 LECA pebbles are made by heating small clay pellets to 2600F.
 At these temperatures the clay expands, developing tiny air spaces at the core and an extremely hard outer shell, creating a media that's ideal for growing orchids.
 Learn more at: LECA pebbles

 LECA pebbles are completely different form ordinary gravel because of their capillary properties.
 LECA pebbles actually "wick" the nutrient solution up to the plant's roots gently and evenly.
 No other material has these properties - including lava rock.
 Learn more at: LECA pebbles.

 Most plants need watering once every 2-3 weeks.
-Of course watering varies with light, temperature, and of course the type of plant.
+Of course watering varies with light, temperature, and the type of plant.
 (We provide instructions for all types of plants.)

 Your plants should not be standing in water all the time.
-The system needs dry out completely between waterings - allowing air flow through the root system.
+You need to wait until the system is completely dry before rewatering.
+This allows air to flow through the roots.

 Salts will not penetrate the surface of LECA pebbles.
 Their relatively smooth outer shell allows salts (and any other impurities) to be easily washed away.
 Simply leach your plants at the sink every couple of months and all impurities will be washed away.

-This is big advantage for hydroponics.
-The only way to eliminate salt buidup with traditional growing methods is to repot the plant -replacing the old media with new.
+This is big advantage for hydroponics!
+The only way to eliminate salt buidup with traditional planting materials is to repot the plant in new growing media.